drussell33/wou-cs-46x-starlane/milestone_4/baltazar_user_story2.md

-## As a user, when I open the "see peaks" page, I want to see the last 40 peaks climbed so that I can see how good the data is rendered and not overwhelm other users with potentially thousands of peaks at once.
+# As a user, when I open the "see peaks" page, I want to see the last 40 peaks climbed so that I can see how good the data is rendered and not overwhelm other users with potentially thousands of peaks at once.

-## ID: 13
+## ID: __
 ## Effort Points: 2
 ## Owner: Baltazar Ortiz
 ## Feature branch name: peak_list

 ## Assumptions/Preconditions
-I assume there is a
+I assume this is similar to the "see expeditions" page.

 ## Description
-The database contains hundreds of expeditions.
-Users do not want to be overwhelmed with so many results at once when they open the expeditions page.
+The database contains many peaks.
+Users do not want to be overwhelmed with so many results at once when they open the peaks page.
 Plus, the bigger our models, the slower our page will load.
-Our stakeholders want a good looking expedition page.
+Our stakeholders want a good looking peaks page.
 They want a modern-looking UI, not a web page that looks like it was made in 2004.
-This is easy to implement as the current deployment already retreives less than 100 expeditions and has some Bootstrap styling.
-Also, the stakeholders wanted 40 expeditions shown, not 100; thus, this user story was amended.
+The only challenging thing will be designing the query to get the relevant data.
+I also need to create a web page to put this data in.

 ## Acceptance Criteria
 If you go to the expeditions page, you should see 40 expeditions with more updated styling after the page loads.

 ## Tasks
-1. Change controller to query 40 expeditions from database by year
+1. Make a new controller
+2. Link the link to the new controller
+3. In the new controller, make an endpoint
+4. Make a new web page for peaks
+5. New endpoint queries database and sends result to peak page
+6. Render the results
-2. Style web page using Bootstrap
+7. Style web page

 ## Effort Points: 2